 - Lack of underride guards: While it's not required by law, large commercial trucks should come equipped with underride guards in order to save lives and reduce liability.
 However, many trucking companies are still lagging behind.

 If you were injured in an underride truck accident, your injuries may be severe enough to require months of physical therapy.
 This could leave you out of work for an extended period of time, unable to collect a paycheck and make ends meet.
 Dealing with a trucking company, its insurers, and attorneys can be frustrating and confusing.
 They only care about keeping their own costs down and will do so by taking advantage of crash victims who don't know their rights.

-That's why it's crucial to speak to a highly skilled Kansas truck accident attorney who knows how to handle the most complex claims.
+That’s why it’s crucial to speak to a highly skilled Kansas truck accident attorney who knows how to handle the most complex claims.
 We have years of experienced helping injury victims like you maximize their compensation.
-Contact Bretz & Young Injury Lawyers in Hutchinson, Salina and Wichita today and find out how we can help you.
+Contact Bretz & Young Injury Lawyers in Hutchinson, Salina, Wichita, Garden City, and Dodge City today and find out how we can help you.